 Iteration over a time period in PHP

-Repeatedly had to work with a list of dates on php (by days, for example) if there is a start and end of the period ($dateStart, $dateEnd).
+It is relatively hard to work with a list of dates on php (by days, for example) if there is a start and end of the period ($dateStart, $dateEnd).
 For example, to synchronize working/non-working days for the DatePicker from jQueryUi with the backend.
 Or if you need to display reports by days.

 I suggest several options for solving this problem, both the most obvious way and a more elegant way (as it seemed to me).